orxfun/orx-selfref-col/README.md

 However, it puts a special emphasis on safety and correctness.
 The following invalid uses cannot happen with `NodeIndex` and `SelfRefCol`.
 The following safety guarantees are provided by the self referential collection:

-* cannot use a `NodeIndex` on a wrong `SelfRefCol`
+- cannot use a `NodeIndex` on a wrong `SelfRefCol`
-* cannot use a `NodeIndex` after the corresponding element is removed
+- cannot use a `NodeIndex` after the corresponding element is removed
-* cannot use a `NodeIndex` after a reorganization of the elements
+- cannot use a `NodeIndex` after a reorganization of the elements

 ## Crates using `SelfRefCol`

 The following crates use `SelfRefCol` to conveniently build the corresponding data structure:

-* [orx-linked-list](https://crates.io/crates/orx-linked-list): implements singly and doubly linked lists.
+- [orx-linked-list](https://crates.io/crates/orx-linked-list) implements singly and doubly linked lists.
+- [orx-tree](https://crates.io/crates/orx-tree) implements a tree with convenient, efficient, parallelizable growth, mutation and traversal features.

 ## Contributing